 Uganda is a great place to start a business.
 Known as “The Pearl of Africa,” the economy of Uganda is shining and booming once again.
 With an economical growth of 7% every year, it is one of the greatest business markets to venture in.

-Uganda houses different types of businesses and one of them are the social businesses like private boarding schools from nursery to secondary.
+Uganda houses different types of businesses and one of them are the social businesses like private boarding schools, house cleaning, and nursery to secondary.
 However, the challenges are the quality of food to provide this children and the quality of education to offer.
 The key problems are the resources for these quality foods and the high prices of goods in the market.
 One great solution for this problem is to incorporate soya products in school meals.

 Uganda has not been hailed as “The Pearl of Africa” for one reason and that is Uganda’s beautiful land.
 Thus, investing on tourism and hospitality can be a good business idea.
 It is Uganda’s fasted growing sector today.
 The tourism here focuses on landscape and wildlife.
 The tourism in Uganda has grown vastly from $165.3m in 2001 to over $600m by 2009.